Michael-Anderson-19/spring-security-jwt-experiments/ResourceServerJwtValidation/README.md

 An example of using the OAuth2 Resource Server provided by spring for validating self-signed JWT tokens.
 I created this project just messing around trying to learn and experiment and is in no way an example of best practices or production ready code.

+This project also uses nimbus, which is included with spring resource server, to encode and decode JWTs.